Taking on your first DIY Kitchen Remodel is intimidating.

-Every DIY kitchen remodel has its unique challenges.
+Every kitchen remodel has its unique challenges.
 Your project will probably take longer and cost more than you expected – but if you are patient with yourself, you could end up with a stellar new kitchen that will last you years into the future.

 So whether you’re talking yourself out of doing your kitchen remodel or just about to get started, here’s a few things to consider as you get started.

 9 Things To Include In Your DIY Kitchen Remodel

 Your kitchen may have been the perfect size when you purchased it, but for whatever reason, that isn’t the case anymore.
 Adding square footage to the floorplan of your kitchen can immediately increase its functionality.
 This may require you to knock out a non-load-bearing wall, but adding space will make a massive difference for your kitchen remodel.
 Here are a few ways you can ‘make space’ for your kitchen remodel:

 - – Build the kitchen into an adjacent room if you are doing a larger remodel.

 - – Take out any over-hanging cabinets to create the feeling of added space.

 - – Move appliances around (if possible) to find a more efficient layout.

 We understand that not every option listed above will work for you – so get creative.
 Increasing your kitchen’s usable square footage will make the most significant difference for your remodel.

 2. Add Storage To Make Your Kitchen More Functional